trepel/helm-charts-olm/README.md

-# Helm chart for deploying Kuadrant and testing environment
+# Helm charts for deploying Kuadrant and testing environment

-This chart requires that your cluster has loadbalancing service capability.
+These charts require that your cluster has loadbalancing service capability.
 It is divided into two parts.
 **Operators chart** installs OLM operators first and after waiting for the full deployment the **Instnaces chart** will install the rest of custom CR's provided by those Operators.
+Additionally, you can choose to deploy testing tools charts which are also divided into operators and instances charts.

 These charts can help with installing different versions of Kuadrant on an **Openshift** cluster:
 - Community stable Kuadrant operator released build